pubtech-ai/solo-cmp/README.md

 );

 //This starts the library, now you should only worry about implementing the UI of the CMP you want to make!
-See below! soloCmp.init();
+See below!
+//You can provide a tcString, acString and an additional validation callback that must return a boolean value.
+//If you provide a tcString and acString to construct the state of the UIChoicesBridge those strings will be used.
+//The callback is useful if you need to add additional validation check logic that you think is required. soloCmp.init();

 ```